dhalladay/timed-quiz-quatro/README.md

 ## Usage

+It can take refresh for the saved score to appear.
+If it doesn't show up immediately when viewing the high score, try a page refresh.

-Can be accessed by using the link about in any standard browsers.
+This quiz be accessed by using the link about in any standard browsers.

-## Future updates

-I still need to fix the name saving portion of the quiz.
-I will work on that as my understanding improves.

 ## Contributions